hackclub/jams/jams/batches/webOS/part-1/en-US.md

 You can use this to link to a personal social media, a GitHub, a random website about your favorite creature, or just not make a tag at the moment.
 It's totally up to you.

 ## Personalize Your Content

 Soo... surprise, you didn't realize but you just started your onboarding screen for your operating system.

 **Go ahead and fill it up with your content.**

 Don't know what to add?
 Perhaps try:

 * Linking to your favorite playlist
 * Adding a picture of a pet
 * Writing a bit about your favorite hobbies
 * etc

 ### Customize the text content and image

 Make the text content whatever you would like users to see when they first land on your site.
 Be creative and have fun with it!

 Select an image for your site that represents you (either literally like a selfie or metaphorically like your favorite creature) by changing the src of the image to a URL or path to your image.

 ### Additional Challenge

 Discover some unique tags on the [W3 Tags Site](https://www.w3schools.com/TAGS/default.asp).
 There are 100+  tags for you to experiment with.
 Go dive into the W3 Tags Directory and find some random tags and experiment with them on your site.
 Have fun :)

-here are some tags we really like:
+Here are some tags we really like:

 * `<s>Strike Through</s>`
 * `<p>break the <br> line like this</p>`
 * `<p>use strong to <strong>bold text</strong></p>`
 * `<p> <dfn>DFN Tag</dfn> is a tag that marks something being defined</p>`
 * `<p><abbr title="abbreviation">abbr</abbr> is a tag that marks an abbreviated term</p>`

 ### Content Complete

 Okay, so you should now have the content for your "Welcome to My OS" screen and it should feel totally unique to you (i.e. if a friend saw your welcome screen, they would immediately know it was your OS).

 Your content most likely looks rather bland and uninteresting which leads us into our next topic... styling our content!

 ## Style Your Elements

 ### What's a style?

 A style is a property-value pair that changes the way an element looks.

 Styles can exist within an HTML file when written in-line, but can also be in a separate file (styles.css).
 For now, we're going to write the styles inside of our HTML file (inside of opening tags)